 There are two steps to applying for a green card on your own, without relying on your abusive spouse or parent, as allowed under the Violence Against Women Act (VAWA).
 First, you must file Form I-360 and supporting evidence with U.S. Citizenship and Immigration Services (USCIS).
-If your self-petition is approved, the next step is to file an application for a U.S. green card (lawful permanent residence), using Form I-485 and supporting documents.
+The next step is to file an application for a U.S. green card (lawful permanent residence), using Form I-485 and supporting documents.

-This article will help guide you through the application process and let you know what to expect.
+This article will help guide you through the first step of the application process and direct you to resources for the next steps.

 If you have any questions about your eligibility for VAWA, see Green Card Under the Violence Against Women Act (VAWA): Who Is Eligible.

-In order to apply for a green card under VAWA, you must first fill out USCIS Form I-360 and submit it to USCIS.
+In order to apply for a green card under VAWA, you must first fill out USCIS Form I-360.
 You will also need to send documentary evidence that you meet all of the eligibility requirements.
 The usual filing fee is not required for self-petitioning abused spouses, parents, and children.

 Form I-360 is used for several different types of applications, which means you will not need to fill out the entire form.
 Skip the portions that say: “Part 5.
 Complete Only If Filing for an Amerasian;” “Part 6.
 Complete Only If Filing for a Special Immigrant Juvenile Court Dependent;” and “Part 8.
 Complete Only If Filing a Special Immigrant Religious Worker Petition.”
 Don’t forget to fill out Part 7 and Part 9.
 In addition, don’t forget to sign the application in Part 10.
 If someone helped you fill out this form, that person should fill out Part 11.